awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Console and AWS CLI<a name="monitor-console-cli"></a>

 You can view your lifecycle policies using the Amazon EC2 console or the AWS CLI\.
 Each snapshot created by a policy has a timestamp and policy\-related tags\.
 You can filter snapshots using tags to verify that your backups are being created as you intend\.
-For information about viewing lifecycle policies using the console, see [View a Lifecycle Policy](#console-view-policy)\.
-For information about displaying information about lifecycle policies using the CLI, see [Display a Lifecycle Policy](#display-policy-cli)\.
+For information about viewing lifecycle policies using the console, see [View a lifecycle policy](#console-view-policy)\.
+For information about displaying information about lifecycle policies using the CLI, see [Display a lifecycle policy](#display-policy-cli)\.

 ### CloudWatch Events<a name="monitor-cloudwatch-events"></a>